DuxSec/videoGenerator/readme.md

-Short video generator for whatever platform you use. (reels, shorts, tiktok)
+Short 'quote' video generator for whatever platform you use. (reels, shorts, tiktok)

 - Generate unlimited video's
 - All songs are from youtube's free music library for commercial use.